How we work

 Infrastructure Canada reports to Parliament and Canadians through the Minister of Infrastructure, Communities and Intergovernmental Affairs.

-The department is made up of four branches:
+The department is made up of five branches:

 The Policy and Communications Branch:

 - identifies and assesses broad infrastructure issues, priorities, needs for potential federal action, and contributes to federal policy development;

 - reviews and assesses strategic infrastructure investments and assists the Associate Deputy Minister and the Deputy Minister in providing policy and communications advice to the Minister; and,

 - promotes investments in infrastructure projects and their benefits to Canadians, and takes a leadership role in communicating the federal government's role in infrastructure funding.

 - implements programs, negotiates and manages infrastructure funding agreements;

 - provides risk management and analysis, environmental assessment and Aboriginal consultation determinations and program reporting; and,

 - manages the permanent federal Gas Tax transfer to Canadian municipalities which supports local infrastructure priorities.

 - provides support and services for corporate functions such as procurement, human resources, finance, security, planning and administration, accommodations, Information Management and Information Technology; and,